-- It should be obvious to consumers and passers-by that something fun and interesting is going on inside your beauty or wellness business.
+- It should be obvious to consumers and passers-by that something fun and interesting is going on inside your space.

 - If you end up in a ground-floor space with windows, avoid filling up the windows with chairs for waiting customers, for instance, or it will look from the outside like a boring doctor’s office!

-- Place retail in your windows—but not so high that potential clients cannot see in and get a glimpse of your design.
+- Place retail in your windows, but not so high that potential customers cannot see into the space.